 The Board Charter requires that a minimum of two Directors be “independent”.

 Xero’s approach to Director independence is to have regard to relationships that could (or could be perceived to) materially interfere with the exercise of the unfettered and independent judgement of a Director.
-The NZSX and ASX listing rules provide guidance as to the types of relationships that constitute ‘material relationships’, affecting independence or the perception of independence.
+The NZX Main Board and ASX listing rules provide guidance as to the types of relationships that constitute ‘material relationships’, affecting independence or the perception of independence.

 The Board will review any determination it makes as to a Director’s independence on becoming aware of any information that indicates the Director may have a relevant material relationship with Xero.
 For this purpose, Directors are required to ensure that they immediately advise of any new or changed relationships to enable the Board to consider and determine the materiality of the relationship.

-The Board considers that Chris Liddell, Bill Veghte, Lee Hatton, Craig Elliott, Sam Morgan, Graham Shaw, and Graham Smith are independent.
+The Board considers that Chris Liddell, Bill Veghte, Lee Hatton, Craig Elliott, Sam Morgan and Graham Smith are independent.
 The Board has determined that Rod Drury is not independent by virtue of his executive responsibilities and shareholding in the Company.
-Further the Board considers that Craig Winkler is not independent as a result of him becoming a substantial security holder in the Company.
+Further the Board considers that Craig Winkler is not independent as a result of him being a substantial security holder in the Company.